 Surveillance Testing Program

 Penn State Harrisburg is participating in the University’s surveillance testing program where asymptomatic individuals are being screened for potential exposure to COVID19.
-Students and employees who are learning, working or living on campus will be selected randomly and contacted by email and text message to answer a few screening questions and to schedule an appointment.
-If selected, students and employees are required to complete the free testing and should plan to do so within 48-72 hours after being contacted.
-Surveillance testing at Penn State Harrisburg is being conducted in Student Health Services, 220 Capital Union Building, Mon.-Tues., 8:00 a.m.-6:00 p.m, Wed.-Fri., 8:00 a.m.-5:00 p.m, Sat.-Sun.
-10:00 a.m. - 12:00 p.m. by appointment.
+Students and employees who are learning, working or living on or near campus will be selected randomly and contacted by email and text message to answer a few screening questions and to schedule an appointment.
+If selected, students and employees are required to complete the free testing and should plan to do so within 24-48 hours after being contacted.
+Surveillance testing at Penn State Harrisburg is being conducted in Student Health Services, 220 Capital Union Building, Mon.-Tues., 8:00 a.m.-6:00 p.m, Wed.-Fri., 8:00 a.m.-5:00 p.m, and Sat.-Sun.
+10:00 a.m.-12:00 p.m., all by appointment.

 The University has contracted with a COVID-19 testing company to conduct rapid turnaround testing for symptomatic or suspected positive students.
 Penn State Harrisburg students who believe they are experiencing symptoms will need to make a telemedicine appointment with Student Health Services at Penn State Harrisburg or the 24/7 nurse advice line at 814-863-4463, for evaluation.
 After this health screening, if a student is deemed in need of a test, they will be directed to the symptomatic testing center outside, adjacent to the CUB.

 The testing results will be shared with the student as well as University Health Services, to enact contact tracing if needed.
 Contact tracing is supported out of University Park, and all individuals (students and employees) that were potentially exposed will be contacted and provided further instructions.